Pylons/pyramid/docs/glossary.rst

     is the primary mechanism by which a developer writes user interface code within :mod:`repoze.bfg`.
 See :ref:`views_chapter`
     for more information about :mod:`repoze.bfg` views.
+  View Configuration
+    View configuration is the act of associating a view callable with configuration information.
+This configuration information helps
+    map the view callable to URLs and can influence the response of a view callable.  :mod:`repoze.bfg` views can be configured via :term:`ZCML` or by a special ``@bfg_view`` decorator.
+See :ref:`views_chapter` for more information about view
+    configuration.
   View name
     The "URL name" of a view, e.g ``index.html``.
 If a view is configured without a name, its name is considered to be the empty